google/open-location-code/docs/specification.md

 They allow the code part to be shorter, easier to use and easier to remember.

 Short codes have at least two and a maximum of six digits removed from the beginning of the code.
+The resulting code must include the "+" character (the format separator).

 Codes that include padding characters must not be shortened.